robinboehm/angular-security/README.md

-# angular-component-seed
+# angular-security

-> A seed for reusable Angular components
+> An AngularJS module that tries to simplify security handling (authentication, authorization, etc.)